Selena Gomez Opens Up About Mental Health Recovery & Finding Love In New Podcast

-Selena Gomez is finally healing after her long battle with physical and mental health.
+Selena Gomez is finally healing after her long battle with various physical and mental health issues.
 The singer opened up about her journey in an interview with Coach’s Dream It Real podcast this week, where she spoke about seeking therapy, spending time alone, and finding the right person to love.
 Gomez admitted that she has taken some much-needed time off and is ready to return to her work stronger than ever, according to Entertainment Tonight.

 The 26-year-old former Disney star entered a mental health facility in October 2018 due to severe stress from health issues related to her kidney transplant.
-She remained out of the spotlight for several months as she recovered and only recently came back to social media.
+She remained out of the spotlight for several months as she recovered, and she only recently returned to social media.
 Gomez continues to slowly re-enter the public eye, which she spoke about for the podcast’s debut episode on Wednesday.

 “Last year, I took a lot of time off,” she said.
 “I think that I needed a moment to myself because I do feel like I was growing and changing.”